Start Printed Page 26147

 Such effects were identified for abamectin.
 In estimating acute dietary exposure, EPA used food consumption information from the 2003-2008 United States Department of Agriculture (USDA) National Health and Nutrition Examination Survey, What We Eat in America (NHANES/WWEIA).
-As to residue levels in food, a refined acute dietary (food and drinking water) exposure assessment was conducted for all established food uses of abamectin except for tea leaves and banana where tolerance-level residues were used.
-Otherwise, acute anticipated residues derived from field trial data were used.
-Empirical and 2018 DEEM default processing factors and percent crop treated (PCT) estimates were used, as available.
-No monitoring data were used.
+As to residue levels in food, a refined acute dietary exposure assessment was conducted for all proposed and established food uses of abamectin.
+Anticipated residues derived from field trial data for most plant commodities were used in the acute dietary exposure assessment.
+Tolerance-level residues were used for poultry and swine livestock commodities.
+Because cattle may be exposed to residues of abamectin through diet and ear tag, upper-bound anticipated residues were estimated from the maximum values found in cattle feeding studies and dermal magnitude of residue studies.
+For all other livestock commodities, upper-bound anticipated residues were estimated from secondary residues from consuming treated feed.
+Empirical and default processing factors and maximum percent crop treated (PCT) estimates were used, as available.

 iv.
 Anticipated residue and PCT information.
 Section 408(b)(2)(E) of FFDCA authorizes EPA to use available data and information on the anticipated residue levels of pesticide residues in food and the actual levels of pesticide residues that have been measured in food.
 If EPA relies on such information, EPA must require pursuant to FFDCA section 408(f)(1) that data be provided 5 years after the tolerance is established, modified, or left in effect, demonstrating that the levels in food are not above the levels anticipated.
 For the present action, EPA will issue such data call-ins as are required by FFDCA section 408(b)(2)(E) and authorized under FFDCA section 408(f)(1).
 Data will be required to be submitted no later than 5 years from the date of issuance of these tolerances.